 If you are tossing up whether to visit Middle Lagoon or head the extra distance to Kooljaman at Cape Leveque, you are in a fantastic position.
-At the end of the day, it won't matter where you go; they are both truly unbelievable spots that you will love and remember for a long time to come.
+At the end of the day, it won’t matter where you go; they are both truly unbelievable spots that you will love and remember for a long time to come.
+There aren’t too many places you can visit in the Kimberley that you won’t enjoy!
 That said, they are different in many ways, and I want to cover some of them below.

 Before I do though, if all you want to do is look at amazing photos from both locations, check our photo post out at Off to Cape Leveque.